1847123212/vl670/README.md

 ### Firmware

-The firmare for the SPI Flash can be found at GitHub.
+The firmare for the SPI Flash can be found at GitLab.

 * [SPI Flash Firmware](https://gitlab.com/niconicon1/vl670-firmware)